sfbayareadrugstudy/sfbayareadrugstudy.github.io/lsd.md

 LSD, or acid, is a non addictive drug.
 Though chemically it is not addictive, there is a chance of getting addicted to the hallucogenic feeling of a high.

+LSD is still being investigated by the FBI.
+It is proposed to be synthesized in Northern California.

 ## Forms

 * Blotting paper, in squares - a paper that is divided into colorful squares, each square representing a dose